KM-CM/Python-KM_CM_Language/README.md

 The `Language` library will help you with localizing strings.
-I made it for fun, but it might be useful to some.

 There is the global language dictionary (`__LANGUAGE__` in `__SHARED__`), which contains groups, which contain identifiers and translations.
 ```py